akka/akka-http/CONTRIBUTING.md

 [info] Detected changes in directories: [docs, project, akka-http-tests, akka-protobuf, akka-http-testkit, akka-http, akka-http-core, akka-stream]
 ```

-By default changes are diffed with the `master` branch when working locally, if you want to validate against a different
+By default changes are diffed with the `main` branch when working locally, if you want to validate against a different
 target PR branch you can do so by setting the PR_TARGET_BRANCH environment variable for SBT:

 ```
 PR_TARGET_BRANCH=origin/example sbt validatePullRequest
 ```

-## Developing against Akka `master`
+## Developing against Akka `main`

 Since Akka HTTP is released separately to Akka "core" yet some features require changes in Akka itself, it is sometimes very useful
 to be able to develop Akka HTTP with Akka's sources used directly instead of the binary dependency.
 You can check out the Akka